ramaguirre/sentinel_timelapse/CONDA_PUBLISHING_GUIDE.md

 Your package uses a hybrid approach:
 - **Conda dependencies**: geopandas, shapely, rasterio, pyproj, numpy, requests
-- **Pip dependencies**: pystac-client, planetary-computer (via post-link script)
+- **Pip dependencies**: pystac-client, planetary-computer (installed during testing)

-This ensures maximum compatibility while handling packages not available in conda.
+This ensures maximum compatibility while handling packages not available in conda-forge.
+The pip dependencies are installed during the test phase to verify functionality.

 ## Troubleshooting